sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 If we take an arbitrary sequence of integers, will it be the siteswap of some juggling pattern?
 As we'll see, the answer turns out to be "no".
 But why?
-At each tick, we just have to throw according to the throw-order.
-There's no complex decision-making involved here.
-What could go wrong?
 Try to think about it before reading further.
+(Hint: Is `43` a valid siteswap?
+If yes, what does it look like?
+If no, why is it invalid?)

 Turns out that to throw a ball, there must be a ball in your hand.
 If your throw-orders at odd ticks are odd and throw-orders at even ticks are even,